MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dcom-hardening-change-effect.md

 |0x80070005|Access is Denied.|
 |0x800706ba|The RPC server is unavailable.|

-For example, when the Configuration Manager administrator tries a connection, the *SmsAdminUI.log* file displays the following error message:
+For example, when the administrator tries to open a console remotely, the *SmsAdminUI.log* file displays the following error message:

 > Insufficient privilege to connect, error: 'Access is denied.
 (Exception from HRESULT: 0x80070005 (E_ACCESSDENIED))' System.UnauthorizedAccessException